CiscoTestAutomation/getting-started/source/quickstart/manageconnections.rst

 .. image:: geniecreate_example_excel.png

+:download:`You can download a sample Excel file here. <SampleTestbedFile.xlsx>`

 Follow these guidelines to create a valid YAML file:

     * Separate the ``ip`` and ``port`` with either a space or a colon (:).